Center for New Americans offers help with immigration applications.

 Also versions narrated in six other languages—Spanish, Urdu, Arabic, Russian, Haitian Creole and Mandarin.

 This app should only be used if you are at home.
 We do not recommend that you reach for your phone if you are on the street or in a car when a member of ICE or a police officer approaches you.

 Update onTemporary Protected Status (TPS)

-The Department of Homeland Security (DHS) announced that it is not extending TPS for nationals from Honduras, Nepal, El Salvador, Haiti, Sudan and Nicaragua.
-People with TPS had permission to remain in the United States because their countries were deemed unsafe.
-There are current court cases challenging these DHS determinations and rulings.
+The Department of Homeland Security (DHS) had announced that it was not extending TPS for nationals from Honduras, Nepal, El Salvador, Haiti, Sudan and Nicaragua.
+(People with TPS had permission to remain in the United States because their countries were deemed unsafe.)
+The TPS extension to January 2020 is a result of court cases challenging this DHS ruling.